openstack/openstack-manuals/doc/config-reference/source/tables/nova-ca.rst

    * - ``cert_manager`` = ``nova.cert.manager.CertManager``
      - (StrOpt) Full class name for the Manager for cert
    * - ``cert_topic`` = ``cert``
-     - (StrOpt) The topic cert nodes listen on
+     - (StrOpt) Determines the RPC topic that the cert nodes listen on.
+The default is 'cert', and for most deployments there is no need to ever change it.
+Possible values: Any string. * Services which consume this: ``nova-cert`` * Related options: None
    * - ``crl_file`` = ``crl.pem``
      - (StrOpt) Filename of root Certificate Revocation List
    * - ``key_file`` = ``private/cakey.pem``